mesaugat/theboring.dev/content/ramblings/you-dont-know-what-you-dont-know.md

   - learning
 categories:
 series:
-date: "2021-05-30T21:38:00+05:45"
+date: "2021-06-02T20:33:00+05:45"
-lastmod: "2021-06-02T01:30:00+05:45"
+lastmod: "2021-06-02T20:33:00+05:45"
 featuredImage:
 draft: false
 ---

-When you are working with computers and encounter a problem, there are situations that you don't know where the problem is.
-If you and your team have written a piece of software, you might figure out what the problem is and patch it up.
-However, we often encounter issues that we have a solution for, but we don't know the underlying problem.
-These problems could have come from the code itself, the operating system, the network, an external dependency or anything else.
-Let's call this problem a __"You Don't Know Problem"__.
+When working with computers, we often encounter issues that we never anticipate.
+If you have written a piece of software, you might have faced issues where something goes haywire, but you don't know the root cause behind it.
+These issues could have come from the code itself, the operating system, the network, an external dependency or something else.
+It can often be intimidating to debug these issues because it needs a thorough root cause analysis before we can patch them.
+For example, let's say you have a memory leak in your code, and every so often, your backend service goes down because it is asking for more memory than what the system has.
+The classic makeshift solution to something like this is to turn the service off and on again, and yes, the heap is free.
+However, the fair resolution is to figure out that it is an actual memory leak, find the culprit code, and patch it up.

+The next question is, how do you go about this fascinating dilemma?
+It seems like you have a solution, but you don't.
+This kind of problem needs much more digging into the issue than the solution at hand.
+I like to call this problem "I Don't Know Problem."

-There are two ways to go about the "You Don't Know Problem."
+There are two ways to go about the "I Don't Know Problem."
 ## Be happy about the solution without thinking much about the problem

 It is ok not to be able to figure out why something is working or vice-versa.
 It's unreasonable to expect someone to know about a lot of different systems, tool and processes<sup>[[1](https://jvns.ca/blog/learn-how-things-work/#you-can-use-something-without-understanding-how-it-works-and-that-can-be-ok)]</sup>.
 However, if you keep skipping problems that you don't understand, you'll run into more significant issues further in your learning process.
-For example, you can't expect a new engineer learning React to know about the virtual DOM.
-They might have heard about the virtual DOM, but they don't need to understand how the virtual DOM works to write functional React code.
-Much later in their learning process, they will realize that virtual DOM (or reconciliation<sup>[[2](https://github.com/acdlite/react-fiber-architecture#reconciliation-versus-rendering)]</sup>) is a core React concept that helps in re-rendering apps in a performant way.
+For example, you can't expect a new engineer learning React to know about the [Virtual DOM](https://reactjs.org/docs/faq-internals.html).
+They might have heard about the Virtual DOM, but they don't need to understand how the virtual DOM works to write functional React code.
+Much later in their learning process, they will realize that Virtual DOM (or reconciliation<sup>[[2](https://github.com/acdlite/react-fiber-architecture#reconciliation-versus-rendering)]</sup>) is a core React concept that helps in re-rendering apps in a performant way.

 ## Be curious about why you couldn't figure out the problem